Can orphan-refugee Sigrun find peace and justice or will she become the enemy?

 What would they lead me to this time?
-They were not the faeries Mack told about, wild and crazy.
-The adventures always had a point.
 Once I had found a gold-furred puppy starving in a crushed cage, and took it home to nurse it to health.
 Another time a lost traveler needed directions, being about to wander into 'Uncle' Ker's ambush!
 Ker, an urgan bandit, would make him regret it if the man even survived.
-Another day, I found a caravan that fell to a flock of shadow ravens, who had feasted on them until they fell under the sleeping curse.
+Another day, I found a caravan that fell to a flock of shadow ravens, ghost birds who feasted on the men until they fell under a sleeping curse.
 I ran off the scavengers until they woke.
 My body still needed to grow, my arms could not do much, but my pixies watched over me.
+Not the wild and crazy faeries Mack told about, my so-called pixies were sober messengers of a higher authority and I, their squire.
+They would see me to a proper end.
 "Don't forget!
 Mack and Myrrha don't understand.
 They'll worry."